 You did it!!
 You’re prepared for the future, your children are secure, and you have no house payments!

-Once you reach this step, you are completely independent financially.
+Once you reach this seventh step to financial freedom, you are completely independent financially!
 Keep investing your income, and then use the wealth that you’ve gained to help others who are at the beginning of these steps.

 The Lord has blessed you so much to get to this point, and He would expect you to use those blessings for the benefit of others.

-While this last step may seem like so far away, and the first steps seem enormous, I promise you that they are achievable.
+While this last step may seem like so far away, and the first steps seem enormous, I promise you that these seven steps to financial freedom are achievable.
 I know that because we are doing them!

 If you feel as though this isn’t for you, or that these steps don’t make sense (or if your spouse is saying that), I highly recommend reading “The Total Money Makeover.”
 My husband *cough* Doubting (Phillip) Thomas *cough* was extremely skeptical, but by the second chapter, he was right there with me.
 And you know what?
 It has been liberating.